 DOCUSIGN MASTER SERVICES AGREEMENT

-- any attachments and/or appendix(ices) to a Service Schedule;
+2. any attachments, addenda, and/or appendix(ices) to this MSA or a Service Schedule;

-The applicable attachment(s), appendix(ices), and Service Schedule(s) is determined by the DocuSign Service(s) purchased on the Order Form and/or SOW.
+The applicable attachment(s), addenda, appendix(ices), and Service Schedule(s) is determined by the DocuSign Service(s) purchased on the Order Form and/or SOW.
 In the event of a conflict, the order of precedence is as set out above in descending order of control.
-This offer by DocuSign is expressly conditioned on assent to the terms and conditions of this Agreement, and any different or additional terms or conditions specified by Customer at any time in purchase orders or other ordering documents are hereby rejected.

 TABLE OF CONTENTS